ossinova/oscardyremyhr.me/content/Tutorials/whatisx/cron.md

 ---
-title: "What is Markdown, and why you should learn it. "
+title: "What is Cron, and why you should learn it. "
-subtitle: Learn the power of the Markdown syntax
+subtitle: Learn the power of the Cron syntax
 date: 2022-06-02T00:19:30.263Z
-summary: Why you should utilize Markdown in your new project
+summary: Why you should utilize Cron in your new project
 draft: false
 type: book
 featured: false